doom-neovim/doom-nvim/docs/contributing.md

   so that it works correctly on your environment, you can do it freely since I currently do not have that system to do tests.

+## Jumping between two branches

+If you have a personal branch and then a second branch only made for creating PRs you will most likely have to remove the `plugin/packer_compiled.lua` file every time you checkout the `pull_request_branch`.
+This is because the pr branch most likely will have less settings and plugins than you personal branch and therefore it will not work as expected otherwise.
+Eg. you will see 'Dashboard' text on vim load instead of 'Doom'.

 ## Reporting issues

 ### Acquire a backtrace from errors